Community Assistance & Information

 - To form a district, a petition is created and then circulated in the area to be included in and served by the proposed district.
 This petition is then filed in the circuit court of the county having the most land in the proposed district.

-- The percentage of signatures on the petition is dependent on the number of freeholders owning land in the proposed district or proportion of all freeholders in the proposed district.
+- The percentage of signatures needed for a successful the petition is dependent on the number of freeholders owning land in the proposed district or proportion of all freeholders in the proposed district.

 - A municipality may file a petition to initiate a proposed district by ordinance adopted by the legislative body.